How To Get Rid Of Stretch Marks Fast?

 2. Castor Oil

-Ricinus Communis (Castor) Seed Oil is known for the many good benefits it has for skin and hair.
+Ricinus Communis (Castor) Seed Oil is known for its many benefits for skin and hair.
 It contains skin-repairing antioxidants and Vitamin E.

-It is also popularly used in ingredients in some of the natural remedies for wrinkles, moles, age spots, dark spots, pimples, blackheads, fine lines, and stretch marks.
+It is also popularly used in some natural remedies for wrinkles, moles, age spots, dark spots, pimplesblackheads, fine lines, and stretch marks.

 Regularly applying pure castor oil on the skin areas with stretch scars will reduce their appearance.
 Heat the oil first at a moderate temperature and then massage it in a circular motion for 5 to 10 minutes on the affected area.

-Alternatively, you can also use a mixture of aloe vera gel and castor oil for managing stretch or scar marks.
+Alternatively, you can also use aloe vera gel and castor oil to manage stretch or scar marks.

 Repeat the treatment daily once for a minimum of 45 days or more for the best results.